Skip to main content

 For more information, please see Privilege Escalation.

-Cleanup
+5. Cleanup

-After completing the testing, it is essential to ensure that no trace of the penetration test remains on the target system.
+After completing the testing, it is important to ensure that no trace of the penetration test remains on the target system.
 This prevents any disruption to normal operations and maintains the integrity of the system.

 • Remove any tools or scripts used during the test.